 November 10, 2012

+Centered

 Evidence-Based Practice

 Perioperative care of the pregnant woman; is the evidence-based practice guideline that has been chosen.
 The target population for this guideline is pregnant women who require surgical procedures during their pregnancy and pregnant women having surgical births, including women in the preoperative, intraoperative, and postoperative phases, as well as to immediate care of the newborn (National Guideline Clearinghouse, 2011).
 This guidelines focus on patient safety, preoperative education, preoperative care, intraoperative care, postoperative care, special considerations for unscheduled surgical birth, considerations of the obese patient and assessment for deteriorating conditions (National Guideline Clearinghouse, 2011).
 There are many considerations that are involved in perioperative care of the pregnant woman, and it is important for all aspects to be explored.
 Operating room nurses, health care staff, physicians or maternity ward nurses can all benefit from this guideline; as it can and should be incorporated into patient care for the best outcome.